Key takeaways

 Lastly, let’s give a shoutout to any folks still using an old school, landline-connected deskphone (or other type of phone).

-Now, we say “old school,” but there are, in fact, some rather advanced devices that are still compatible with analog connections.
+Now, I say “old school,” but there are, in fact, some rather advanced devices that are still compatible with analog connections.
 Whether you’re using something that boasts some sophistication, or still rockin’ the same receiver you bought back in the ‘90s, your options for recourse here all boil down to this:

 Call recording will have to be built directly into your system setup.

-In the past, this would have literally been done on cassettes, the same way we handled answering machines.
+In the past, this would have literally been done on cassettes, the same way I handled answering machines.
 Something more modern may allow for integration with other digital devices, be they external recorders (minus the tape deck) or actual computer systems.
 But the approach is essentially the same.
 You’ll have to use a solution that’s curated specifically to your setup, and directly connected to it.

 Why is phone call recording useful?

 Exactly how much mileage you get out of call recordings will depend heavily on things like your industry, your business size, the other apps in your tech stack, where you take your calls, and a bunch of other things.
 But generally speaking, the more data you can collect and review, the more informed your decisions will be.
-How well calls are handled, the most common issues customers call about, verifying staff reports of disrespect from callers.
+How well calls are handled, the most common issues customers call about, and verifying staff reports of disrespect from callers.
 And that’s just regarding externally-facing calls.

 Seriously, there’s a lot of good that can come from having a record to refer to, and that’s before you start talking about crazy, enterprise-grade data analytics.

-In fact, the list of reasons not to record calls is much shorter, and most of them boil down to, “can we afford to pay for it?” and “can we afford to implement it?”
+In fact, the list of reasons not to record calls is much shorter, and most of them boil down to, “Can we afford to pay for it?” and “Can we afford to implement it?”
 So let’s try reframing this a bit.

 For those with plenty of room in the budget, you should be asking, “What service will give me the best value/fit my use case the best?”